ohgeez-dao/fsushi/README.md

 ## License

-Distributed under the WTFPL License.
+Distributed under the BSL-1.1 License.
 See `LICENSE` for more information.

 ## Author